Stan Prentice: Continuation of Richmond career

 In 1929 Prentice played 14 matches for Richmond.
-In a June 8 game against Newton he broke his finger and had to leave the field but was able to resume playing a fortnight later.
+On 8 June, in a game against Newton, he broke his finger and had to leave the field but was able to resume playing a fortnight later.
 In June New Zealand international Lou Brown who was playing for Wigan at the time and was back in New Zealand for a holiday said that Prentice was spoken of very highly in England based on his games against the side the previous season.
-He said he though he “may have been given a chance to go to England” to play professionally.
+He said he thought he “may have been given a chance to go to England” to play professionally.
+Prentice was offered terms by Wigan and sent his own demands back which were accepted however he had difficulties in getting away from his position in New Zealand and ultimately stayed.
 In July he was selected in the reserves for Auckland against South Auckland but did not take the field with the selectors preferring Frank Delgrosso and Allan Seagar in the five eighths positions.

 In 1930 he appeared in 16 matches for Richmond.
 They made the final of the Roope Rooster but went down to Ponsonby 15–7.
 In August he played for Auckland against New Zealand with Auckland losing 34–27.
 His season was also notable for the fact that he was playing for the Trotting Trainers in the Wednesday Business League.
 He played at least 2 matches for them including against the Private Taxis and the Barmen side and scored a try in each match.